– General Introduction –

 → Sponsorship deals ←

 After Negreanu joined the PokerStars team in 2007, he quickly became “the face” of the business.
-Making between $2 and $4 million per year from his PokerStars work, Negreanu was a visible figure in almost every PokerStars commercial.
+Making between $2 and $4 million per year from his PokerStars deal, Negreanu was a visible figure in almost every PokerStars commercial.